Fire at Wisconsin anti-abortion office investigated as arson

-Madison police spokeswoman Stephanie Fryer told the Wisconsin State Journal that the fire reported shortly after 6 a.m.
-Sunday in Madison was suspicious in nature.
-Federal officials and the Madison Fire Department are helping with the investigation.

-No one was injured, and officials were still working to determine how much damage the fire caused.
+MADISON, Wis.
+(AP) — Vandals struck an anti-abortion group's office in Wisconsin, apparently setting a fire after a Molotov cocktail thrown into the building failed to ignite, authorities said.

-It wasn't immediately clear who vandalized the building, but the message “If abortions aren't safe than you aren't either” was spray-painted on the building.
+Flames were seen coming from Wisconsin Family Action's office shortly after 6 a.m.
+Sunday, and the fire was being investigated as arson.
+It wasn't immediately clear who vandalized the building, but the message “If abortions aren’t safe then you aren’t either” was spray-painted on the exterior.

-“It appears a specific non-profit that supports anti-abortion measures was targeted,” Madison Police Chief Shon Barnes said in a statement.
+“It appears a specific nonprofit that supports anti-abortion measures was targeted,” Madison Police Chief Shon Barnes said in a statement.
+Police planned a Monday afternoon news conference to provide an update on the investigation.

+The vandalism came days after a leak of a draft opinion suggested the U.S. Supreme Court was on course to overturn the landmark Roe v.
+Wade decision that legalized abortion.

 People are also reading…

-The president of the lobbying group, Julaine Appling, said she considers the fire a “direct threat against us” given that it happened just a few days after a draft of a U.S. Supreme Court opinion was leaked suggesting the court may soon overturn the Roe v.
-Wade decision that legalized abortion in this country.
+The president of the lobbying group, Julaine Appling, said she considers the fire a “direct threat against us."
 She said people could have been hurt if they had been working in the office at the time.

-“This is the local manifestation of the anger and the lack of tolerance from the pro-abortion people toward those of us who are pro-life,” Appling said, who said investigators found the remnants of at least one Molotov cocktail.
+“This is the local manifestation of the anger and the lack of tolerance from the pro-abortion people toward those of us who are pro-life,” Appling told the Wisconsin State Journal.

 “We will repair our offices, remain on the job, and build an even stronger grassroots effort,” Appling said.
 “We will not back down.
 We will not stop doing what we are doing.
 Too much is at stake.”

-Wisconsin politicians from both parties, including Democratic Gov. Tony Evers and Republican U.S. Sen. Ron Johnson, swiftly criticized the vandalism Sunday.

-“We condemn violence and hatred in all forms, including the actions at Wisconsin Family Action in Madison last night,” Evers said in a tweet.
+“We condemn violence and hatred in all forms, including the actions at Wisconsin Family Action in Madison,” Gov. Tony Evers, a Democrat, said in a tweet.
 “We reject violence against any person for disagreeing with another’s view.
 Violence is not the way forward.
 Hurting others is never the answer.”

 “This attack is abhorrent and should be condemned by all,” Johnson said.